-In your planning tab Figured outlines all of your accounts from your Xero chart of accounts.
+In your planning tab Figured outlines all of your accounts from your accounting software's chart of accounts.

 For your budgets and forecasts you need to enter your $ values against these accounts as either positives or negatives, depending on the account type and if you're wanting to reflect an increase or decrease in bank account balance.